-We’re entering peak harvesting period!
+We’re entering the peak harvesting period!
 I hope your allotments and veg patches are bursting with fresh fruit and veg.

 I’m not sure why I’ve made this mistake in the past, but sometimes the harvest is the forgotten part of veg growing.
 Here are a few tips I’ve picked up to help get harvesting right.